 - Conclude with a class discussion to analyze the graph.
 See the questions in the Assessment section.

-Opening Questions: Before starting the activity, ask students a few questions to review what they have learned in the associated Complex Networks and Graphs lesson.
+Opening Questions: Before starting the activity, ask students a few questions to review what they have learned in the associated Sets-Nodes-Edges: Representing Complex Networks in Graph Theory lesson.

 - What is a social network?